Data-for-Good-by-UF/AIR/README.md

 # This repository is the origial AIRPrediction.
-There is one repository that is forked from this repository that is extended this project EXCEPT machine learning part.
+There is one repository that is forked from this repository.
+The forked repository experimented and implemented EXCEPT machine learning part.

 The forked AIRPrediction fully utilizes machine learning models in this original repository (Author: Yuko Matsumoto)

 # AIRPrediction